iconifyit/iconjar-extractor/README.md

 I am happy to provide limited support at no charge.
 I am also available for hire for custom scripts and more complex support issues.

 ## Change Log
-2018-04-25 : Fixed a bug related to file names with spaces or commas (IconJar or icon file names) causing the script to break

-2018-04-25 : Added a dialog when the script finishes indicating the file location as well as a button to open the folder where the ZIP file containging the extracted icons is located

-2018-04-27 : Hardened the fix for file paths with file paths with spaces and/or commas

-2018-04-27 : Added 'on run' as well as 'on open' handlers to work as a droplet and double-clickable applet
+2018-09-05 : Fixed a bug in 'on increment_folder' that caused the script to error out when used as a droplet.
+For now the calls to 'logger' were simply disabled.
+A possible work-around is also to just use the app via double-clicking the desktop icon rather than by dropping files on the icon.

+2018-04-29 : Added support for an INI config file to change some settings.
+See "Changing Settings" above

+2018-04-29 : Added comments to all functions

 2018-04-27 : Added feature to allow users to save password in a text file instead of being prompted for the password every time a file is processed.
 NOTE: This is inherently risky.
 Use at your own risk.
 Securely delete the password file after use.
 This should only be used on a well-protected, private system.

-2018-04-29 : Added comments to all functions

-2018-04-29 : Added support for an INI config file to change some settings.
-See "Changing Settings" above
+2018-04-27 : Added 'on run' as well as 'on open' handlers to work as a droplet and double-clickable applet

+2018-04-27 : Hardened the fix for file paths with file paths with spaces and/or commas

+2018-04-25 : Added a dialog when the script finishes indicating the file location as well as a button to open the folder where the ZIP file containging the extracted icons is located

+2018-04-25 : Fixed a bug related to file names with spaces or commas (IconJar or icon file names) causing the script to break

 ## Road Map